Four years ago I was in a sorry state. My partner was in active addiction and I was suffering and sick.

 And I have my life back.
 I have a strong relationship with my partner, family and friends.
 I walk by his side, I do not pull or push him nearly as much as I used to.

-I have my life, he has his, and we have ours together, We are not so tangled up together.
+I have my life, he has his, and we have ours together, We are not so tangled up together we are not in a fight with his addiction anymore.
 My health has improved, my stress and blood pressure are normal again.
 I have firm boundaries.
 I can say no and I tend to stick to my decisions.
 I sometimes fall into old habits but I still come to family counselling on a regular basis and that helps keep me on my path.

 I am grateful that my partner came into my life and I am very grateful to Houghton House for helping my partner to get started on his recovery journey.